osc-vitap/OpenSource101/README.md

 <pre>git fetch upstream</pre>

-Once done, you need to switch back to the master branch, you can do this using
+Once done, you need to switch back to the main branch, you can do this using

-<pre>git checkout master</pre>
+<pre>git checkout main</pre>

-Now, merge changes made from the original repository's master branch with your current local master branch using
+Now, merge changes made from the original repository's main branch with your current local ,main branch using

-<pre>git merge upstream/master</pre>
+<pre>git merge upstream/main</pre>

 <p align="center">
     <img src="assets/repo-syncing.PNG">